TORONTO METROPOLITAN UNIVERSITY

 1-2

 Introduction to EES512: scope and objectives course management.
-Basic concepts charge current voltage power reference direction resistance and Ohm’s Law power dissipation characteristics of resistors.
+Basic concepts charge, current, voltage, power, energy, Kirchhoff's current law and voltage law, Ohm's Law, combination of resistors ,resistive circuits

 Capacitance practical capacitors series and parallel connections transients in RC circuits.
 Self-inductance series and parallel connections transients in RL circuits time constants and graphical representations.